how to avoid the flu, mercy health cincinnati

 Flu viruses spread primarily through droplets when infected individuals cough, sneeze or talk.
 Reduce your exposure by following these hygiene practices:

 • Wash your hands frequently: Use soap and water for at least 20 seconds.
-If you can’t use soap and water, use an alcohol-based hand sanitizer.
+If you can’t use soap and water, use an alcohol-based hand sanitizer with at least 60 percent alcohol to kill the flu virus.

 • Hands off your face: Avoid touching your eyes, nose or mouth, where flu viruses can enter the body.